WallarooLabs/wally/book/python/api.md

 Data is the object that is passed to a [Computation](#computation)'s and a [StateComputation](#statecomputation)'s method.
 It is a plain Python object and can be as simple or as complex as you would like it to be.

-It is important to ensure that data returned is always immutable or unique to avoid any unexpected behvaiour due to the asynchronous execution nature of Wallaroo.
+It is important to ensure that data returned is always immutable or unique to avoid any unexpected behavior due to the asynchronous execution nature of Wallaroo.

 ### Key